Air-Gapped Installation of Talos Linux Cluster

 talosctl bootstrap -n <ip> -e <ip>

-Read the Talm cluster configuration guide to learn more.
+Read the talosctl configuration guide to learn more.

 5. Configure Container Registry Mirrors for Tenant Kubernetes

-To use registry mirrors, tenant Kubernetes clusters need a separate config, similar to the one made for the Talos nodes.
+To use registry mirrors, tenant Kubernetes clusters need to be configured separately, although in the same way as the Talos nodes.

 apiVersion: v1